Home About SETS SETS Fleet Library Links Contact SETS Site Map

 T 4983 - 1975 Commonwealth Engineering Series 3 Stainless Steel "Comeng" Trailer Car

 T 4983 on set S 140 at Casula on 22nd March 2019.
+Photograph: Michael McGinty

 T 4983 was delivered on 20th November 1978 and placed into service on set S 56 on 12th January 1979.
 This carriage is an example of the standard trailer carriages that were built without crew compartments to operate in the S, L and R set fleet.
 Further it is the only example of a group of 25 cars that were built with improved ventilation of the passenger saloons.
 This improvement was achieved by installation into the carriage sides of an additional motorised vent in the centre of the carriage which was not included in the earlier order of cars T 4921 – T 4962.
 This order of the carriages also feature a revision of the builders plates with the branding of Commonwealth Engineering to Comeng.

-T 4983 underwent a major refurbishment at A Goninan & Co as part of the CityDecker project, done as part of getting the whole train fleet ready for the Sydney 2000 Olympic Games.
+T 4983 underwent a major refurbishment at A Goninan & Co. as part of the CityDecker project, done as part of getting the whole train fleet ready for the Sydney 2000 Olympic Games.
 These works commenced on 11th September 1996 and the car was outshopped five weeks later on 24th October 1996.
+This carriage had a fairly uneventful operating life and was retired on the final day of revenue service for S sets on Friday 28th June 2019 in company with preserved power car C 3057 on set S 140, on run number 7.

 Former D 4080 (now T4003) - 1978 Commonwealth Engineering Series 4 Stainless Steel "Comeng" Control Trailer Car

 T 4003 on set S135 at Olympic Park on 5th March 2015.
+Photograph: Stephen Halgren

 T 4003 is the most complete example of a preserved S-set car that was built as a Driving Trailer by Commonwealth Engineering.
 This car was originally delivered as Driving Trailer car D 4080 on 5th March 1979 and entered service on 7th March 1979 as part of two car set T 24.
-D 4080 was a built as a part of the final order for suburban carriages built by Comeng and this order was made up of 24 Power Cars, C 3741 – C 3765, and 25 Driving Trailers, D 4071 – D 4095.
+D 4080 was a built as part of the final order for suburban carriages built by Comeng and this order was made up of 25 Power Cars, C 3741 – C 3765, and 25 Driving Trailers, D 4071 – D 4095.
 Again these cars were designed and built in Australia under license and with technical assistance from the Budd Company in the USA.

 The carriages in this order, just like previous orders of carriages delivered from Comeng, featured some minor design improvements that were never retrofitted to older cars.
 In this order, the position of the filler for the window washer bottles for the driver’’s front windscreen was altered and the interior wall panels behind the crew compartment were altered so that the window surround was flush with the wall panels and a small fiberglass surround was made to wrap around the small window in this place.
 They all entered service with blue external car numbers and two tone blue L7 logos.
 They were also the first cars delivered from Comeng with blue Guards’ lights above the crew compartment doors.